-Significant interaction on FCPM is defined as greater than or equal to 3 days or 6 half days during the rotation.
-Attending physicians who have a faculty title can complete an end of rotation assessment form (EOR).
-In the instance that only one end-of-rotation assessment is submitted, it will be a collaborative assessment from the preceptors who had significant interaction with the student.
+Significant interaction in the FCPM Clerkship is defined as greater than or equal to two days or four half days during the rotation.
+One EOR will be completed by the site director or designated faculty.
+Attending physicians (with faculty title) can complete an end-of-rotation (EOR) assessment form.
+Completion of the EOR assessment form will be a collaborative assessment from the preceptors who had significant interaction with the student.
 When only a single faculty member has been assigned to work with a student, this faculty member must provide the assessment for the student.
 The clerkship EOR assessment form is distributed through one45.
-The final clinical score will be determined by the FCPM assessment committee consisting of the site director, designated faculty advisors and the Clerkship Director.
+The final clinical score will be determined by the FCPM Assessment committee consisting of the site director, designated faculty advisors and the clerkship director.
 Formative comments can be used and integrated into the final clinical assessment and to help provide qualitative feedback.